Back to all blogs

 The Thyroid and Your Menstrual Cycle: A Shared Connection

-The thyroid is a small, butterfly-shaped gland located in the front of your neck.
-Though small, it acts as the body’s "master controller" for metabolism.
-It produces hormones—primarily thyroxine (T4) and triiodothyronine (T3)—that dictate how quickly your cells use energy.
-This affects everything from your heart rate and body temperature to how fast you burn calories.
+The thyroid is a small, butterfly-shaped gland in your neck that acts as the body’s "master controller" for metabolism.
+It produces hormones—primarily thyroxine (T4) and triiodothyronine (T3)—that dictate how quickly your cells use energy, affecting everything from heart rate to calorie burning.

-The control centre for the thyroid is the pituitary gland in the brain, which releases Thyroid-Stimulating Hormone (TSH).
-Think of TSH as a thermostat.
-If the "room" (your body) is too cold (low thyroid hormones), the thermostat clicks on (TSH rises) to tell the "heater" (the thyroid) to work harder.
+The control centre for the thyroid is the pituitary gland, which releases Thyroid-Stimulating Hormone (TSH).
+Think of TSH as a thermostat: if thyroid hormones are too low, TSH rises to tell the thyroid to work harder.

-Your menstrual cycle is governed by a different set of hormones, primarily estrogen and progesterone, which are controlled by the same part of the brain that manages the thyroid.
-Because these systems share a "control tower" (the hypothalamus and pituitary gland), they often influence one another.
-For example, high levels of estrogen can increase the amount of "binding proteins" in your blood.
-These proteins act like sponges, soaking up thyroid hormones and potentially affecting the "free" or active levels of those hormones available for your body to use.
+Because your menstrual cycle and thyroid are governed by the same part of the brain (the hypothalamus and pituitary gland), they often influence one another.
+High levels of estrogen can increase "binding proteins" in the blood, which soak up thyroid hormones and can affect the "free" or active levels available for your body to use.

 Can You Do a Thyroid Blood Test During Your Period?

-For a standard Thyroid Function Test—which usually measures TSH, Free T4 (FT4), and sometimes Free T3 (FT3)—the fluctuations during your period are generally considered minor.
-In the UK, GPs and specialists often perform these tests regardless of where a patient is in her cycle.
+The medical consensus is a resounding yes.
+Your period does not render thyroid results invalid.
+For a standard Thyroid Function Test—measuring TSH, Free T4 (FT4), and Free T3 (FT3)—the fluctuations during your period are generally minor.
 For a focused TSH check you can view our dedicated [TSH test].

-• Estrogen Levels: During your period (the menstrual phase), estrogen and progesterone are at their lowest.
-This means there is less interference from binding proteins that can sometimes skew results.
+• Estrogen Levels: During your period, estrogen and progesterone are at their lowest, meaning there is less interference from binding proteins.

-• TSH Stability: Some studies suggest TSH levels are most stable during the early follicular phase—the days during and immediately after your period.
+• TSH Stability: TSH levels are often most stable during the early follicular phase—the days during and immediately after your period.

-• Ovulation Peaks: Around mid-cycle (ovulation), estrogen peaks.
-Some research indicates this surge in estrogen can cause a temporary rise in TSH.
-If you were to test only during ovulation, you might see a slightly higher TSH reading that doesn't reflect your average baseline.
+• Ovulation Peaks: Around mid-cycle (ovulation), estrogen surges.
+This can cause a temporary rise in TSH that may not reflect your true average baseline.

-Therefore, testing during your period can actually provide a very clear "starting point" for your thyroid health, free from the higher hormonal spikes that occur later in the month.
+Testing during your period can provide a clear starting point for your health, free from the hormonal spikes that occur later in the month.

 Why Timing and Consistency Matter

-While you can test during your period, the most important factor in thyroid monitoring is consistency.
-If you are tracking your thyroid function over several months, we recommend trying to test at the same point in your cycle each time.
+While you can test during your period, consistency is the most important factor in thyroid monitoring.
+If you are tracking function over several months, try to test at the same point in your cycle each time.

 The Morning Window

 The time of day is often more significant than the day of your period.
-TSH follows a "diurnal rhythm," meaning it naturally rises and falls throughout a 24-hour period.
-It is typically at its highest in the early morning and lowest in the late afternoon.
-To ensure your results are comparable to standard reference ranges, it is usually best to have your blood drawn between 7:00 AM and 9:00 AM.
+TSH follows a "diurnal rhythm," peaking in the early morning.
+To ensure results match standard reference ranges, it is best to have your blood drawn between 7:00 AM and 9:00 AM.

 Fasting Status

-While not always strictly required for TSH, many clinicians suggest a fasting blood test (no food or drink other than water for 8–12 hours) to keep variables to a minimum.
-If you are also checking things like cholesterol or blood glucose alongside your thyroid, fasting becomes essential.
+Many clinicians suggest a fasting blood test (no food or drink other than water for 8–12 hours) to keep variables to a minimum.
+Fasting is essential if you are also checking cholesterol or blood glucose.

 Biotin and Supplements

-Biotin (Vitamin B7), often found in "hair, skin, and nails" supplements, is a common cause of misleading thyroid results.
-It can interfere with the laboratory equipment (the ELISA or similar assays), often making TSH look lower than it is and T4 look higher.
+Biotin (Vitamin B7), common in "hair, skin, and nails" supplements, can cause misleading results by making TSH look lower and T4 look higher than they truly are.
 We recommend avoiding biotin-containing supplements for at least 48 hours before your test.

 Understanding Thyroid Disorders and Your Period

-The reason many women seek a thyroid test in the first place is that thyroid issues and menstrual problems often go hand in hand.
-If the "master controller" is out of balance, the reproductive system often suffers.
+Thyroid issues and menstrual problems often go hand in hand.
+If the "master controller" is out of balance, the reproductive system usually reacts.

 Hypothyroidism (Underactive Thyroid)

-• Heavy Periods (Menorrhagia): Low thyroid levels can affect blood clotting and how the lining of the womb develops, leading to heavier and more painful periods.
+• Heavy Periods (Menorrhagia): This can affect blood clotting and womb lining development, causing more painful periods.

-• Irregular Cycles: You might find your period arrives early or very late.
+• Irregular Cycles: Periods may arrive early or very late.

-• Fatigue and Weight Gain: These are classic symptoms that are often dismissed as "just part of being a woman" or "period lethargy," but they may have a clinical cause.
+• Fatigue and Weight Gain: Symptoms often dismissed as "period lethargy" may have a clinical cause.

 Hyperthyroidism (Overactive Thyroid)

-• Light or Missed Periods: An overactive thyroid can sometimes stop ovulation altogether or result in very short, scant periods.
+• Light or Missed Periods: It can stop ovulation or result in short, scant periods.

-• Anxiety and Palpitations: You might feel shaky, hot, or unusually "on edge."
+• Anxiety and Palpitations: Feeling shaky, hot, or unusually "on edge."

-• Weight Loss: Losing weight despite an increased appetite is a common red flag.
+• Weight Loss: Losing weight despite an increased appetite.

 The Blue Horizon Method: A Structured Journey

-At Blue Horizon, we believe that health is a journey, not a quick fix.
-We don't advocate for "panic testing" the moment you feel a symptom.
-Instead, we follow a phased, clinically responsible approach to help you get the most out of private pathology.
+At Blue Horizon, we follow a phased, clinically responsible approach to help you get the most out of private pathology.

-• Symptom Diary: Track your energy levels, mood, and physical symptoms daily.
+• Symptom Diary: Track energy, mood, and physical symptoms daily.

-• Cycle Tracking: Use an app or a paper diary to note when your period starts, how heavy it is, and if your "thyroid-like" symptoms (such as feeling cold or having dry skin) fluctuate with your cycle.
+• Cycle Tracking: Note when your period starts and if symptoms like feeling cold or dry skin fluctuate with your cycle.

-• Lifestyle Review: Look at your sleep patterns and stress levels.
-Stress can elevate cortisol, which in turn can temporarily suppress TSH.
+• Lifestyle Review: Monitor sleep and stress, as high cortisol can temporarily suppress TSH.

 Food Intolerance vs Food Allergy: The Bigger Picture

-Urgent Safety Warning: If you or someone you are with experiences symptoms of a severe allergy, such as difficulty breathing, a sudden drop in blood pressure, or a swelling of the tongue, call 999 or go to your nearest A&E immediately.
-An IgG food intolerance test is never appropriate for diagnosing or managing these acute, severe symptoms.
+Note: If you experience symptoms of a severe allergy, call 999 or go to A&E immediately.
+IgG tests are never appropriate for diagnosing acute, severe symptoms.

 The Blue Horizon IgG Test

 Please note: This test does not diagnose coeliac disease or IgE-mediated allergies.
-If you suspect coeliac disease, it is vital to keep eating gluten and speak to your GP for the appropriate NHS diagnostic pathway.
+If you suspect coeliac disease, continue eating gluten and speak to your GP for the appropriate diagnostic pathway.

 Practical Scenarios: When Symptoms Overlap